-Andrew Brady Free was one more fatality as the result of a little-known danger.
+Andrew Brady Free was one more fatality as the result of a little-known, often misunderstood, invisible danger.
 Carbon monoxide dangers are something that many of us are aware of, as it relates to inhaling exhaust, specifically in enclosed spaces.
 However, this is not always the case, and this is certainly not Andy's story.

-How did we not notice?
-Because if you know anything about water sports on hot summer days, you know that they are exhausting.
+How did could you not notice?
+If you know anything about water sports on hot summer days, you know that they are exhausting.
 If you know anything about being in the sun all day, you know that heat exhaustion and dehydration are not uncommon.
-And these things all present the same as carbon monoxide poisoning.
+Where winds prevail on water and large numbers of boats share a space, people can suffer from sea-sicknesses.
+All of these things present the same as carbon monoxide poisoning.
 You might have a headache.
 You might feel nauseous.
 Or you might be like Andy was, and you might feel really tired.
-To us, who knew nothing about open-air carbon monoxide poisoning and would have never considered that as the cause as we had been moving and our boat engine was off when we were no longer moving, Andy was a very tired little boy who had had a long day at the lake.
+To the Free family, who knew nothing about open-air carbon monoxide poisoning, Andy was a very tired little boy who had had a long day at the lake.

-We have decades of experience on the lake and on boats.
-Our experience starts in the 1970-80's, before open-air carbon monoxide in open air became more widely known.
-We spent our weekends and even our weekdays on the lake- tubing, wakeboarding, and wakesurfing.
-We are not social boaters and we don't have "idle" time on the lake.
-Not to mention, we are mechanically inclined and educated when it comes to motors of all kinds.
+The Free family has decades of experience on the lake and on boats.
+Their experience starts in the 1970-80's, before open-air carbon monoxide poisoning became more widely known.
+They spent their weekends, and even their weekdays, on the lake- tubing, wakeboarding, and wakesurfing.
+They are not social boaters and you wouldn't typically find them basking in "idle" time on the lake.

 The Center for Disease Control and the US Coast Guard have some great information on the dangers of carbon monoxide, as it relates to boating, on their websites.
 But many veteran boaters, and future boaters, don't know to look for this information.
 Because carbon monoxide is silent, invisible, odorless, and it hangs out in the open air for up to 4-6 hours on a calm day, this information needs to be proactively shared with the general public.